fahd209/neighborhood-library/README.md

 # neighborhood-library
 ## Over view of the project
 I am making a project for my neighbor hood library and the library should allow the customer to check out a book and also check in.
 The checked out book will keep track of the person's name.
-When ever the person checks in the book he will not be tracked in the system anymore.
+When ever the person checks in the book they will not be tracked in the system anymore.

 I created a book class to allow me to make an array of objects from books
 ![classes](images/Classes.png)